Publication Ethics and Malpractice Statement

 - Use, after publication, part or all of the article, properly acknowledging the source and the Publisher.

 Authors of original research articles should present an accurate account of the work performed and an objective discussion of its significance.
 Underlying data should be represented accurately in the manuscript.
 It should contain sufficient detail and references to permit others to replicate the work.
-Fraudulent or knowingly inaccurate statements constitute unethical behaviour and are unacceptable.
+Fraudulent or knowingly inaccurate statements constitute unethical behavior and are unacceptable.

 Data Access and Retention